-I love the final garnish of flaky sea salt, like Maldon.
-But there are so many flavorful salt options for you to try to enhance the chocolate and peanut butter, like sel gris or alea.
+I love the final garnish of a flaky sea salt, like Maldon.
+But there are so many flavorful salt options for you to try to enhance the chocolate and peanut flavors, like sel gris or alea.

-It should also be said, since right after Thanksgiving is nothing if not the start of the Christmas season, they make great additions to holiday gift baskets in the coming weeks.
+It should also be said, since the time right after Thanksgiving is nothing if not the start of the Christmas season, that they make great additions to holiday gift baskets in the coming weeks.

 Looking for more candies to give as gifts?
-Sink your teeth into some of this adorable recipes:
+Sink your teeth into some of these adorable and tasty recipes:

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation